 Most people understand the importance of backing up their data, especially if they’ve lost photos or files in the past.
-But with the advent of cloud-computing applications like Office 365, there’s a false perception going around that a backup isn’t needed, and the cloud is doing it all for them.
+But with the advent of cloud-computing applications like Microsoft 365 (formerly Office 365), there’s a false perception going around that a backup isn’t needed, and the cloud is doing it all for them.

 While a cloud-based program does offer a limited protection from losing files by storing them on an off-site system, it’s not designed for full backup and recovery of all your files, folders, and other device data.

 And it doesn’t follow the important “3-2-1 Rule” of backups, which is this:

 - Keep at least 3 copies of your data

 - Store 2 backup copies on different storage media